Dr Infrared Portable Space Heater for large room

 There are two ways of powering a space heater

 - Electric Space Heaters: There are a wide array of electrically powered space heaters available.
 You can also include the electric fireplace heater in this category.
 These machines simply plug into any standard electrical outlet making them ideal to use in the home.
 These heaters come in a number of sizes, styles and output levels.

 - Gas Heaters: These heaters are powered by gas, usually propane or butane.
 Because this type of power produces carbon dioxide, it can be dangerous to use these heaters in poorly ventilated areas.
 Instead, they’re best used outside in work areas or on back porches.
 In this environment, they are superior to electric variants since you can move them from place to place easily.
 They also give off more heat.

-Factors to Consider When Deciding to Purchase a Space Heater
+Factors to Consider When Deciding to Purchase the Best Space Heater for Large Rooms

 - Physical Size: There’s a huge range of space heater sizes available.
 Depending on the dimensions of the room or area you’re planning to use it in, a smaller heater could be the smart choice.